valohai/docs/source/guides/build-docker-image.rst

 4. Host the image
 ~~~~~~~~~~~~~~~~~

 We recommend hosting your images on `Docker Hub <https://hub.docker.com/>`_ if there is nothing secret about your dependencies.
-Just create an account and login using the ``Docker Desktop`` app or the command line client.
+Just create an account and login using the ``Docker Desktop`` app or the command-line client.

 On Docker Hub, create repository using the ``Create Repository`` button on the `dashboard <https://hub.docker.com/>`_.
 Give it a descriptive name like ``my-image`` like we have been using in this example ;)